Skip to content

 Installing & Authenticating Agent Providers

-SASE orchestrates an existing coding-agent CLI; it does not ship, replace, or manage that CLI's own install and authentication flow.
-You need at least one supported provider CLI installed and authenticated before you launch an agent.
+SASE normally orchestrates an existing coding-agent CLI; the exception is the bundled fakey testing provider.
+You need at least one supported real provider CLI installed and authenticated for production work.
 This page collects the install command, the authentication command, and a link to each vendor's canonical documentation for every provider SASE currently supports.
-Claude Code, Codex CLI, and Qwen Code install via npm (so they need node and npm on your PATH); OpenCode and the Antigravity CLI use their own install methods, shown in their sections below.
+Claude Code, Codex CLI, Qwen Code, and Grok Build install via npm (so they need node and npm on your PATH); OpenCode, the Antigravity CLI, and Muse Code use their own install methods, shown in their sections below.
+Muse Code is the one provider SASE can install for you, with sase agent-cli install muse.

 sase doctor — specifically sase doctor -C llm.auth -v — is the authoritative readiness check.
 It prints the same per-provider install and auth hints documented here, so if this page and sase doctor ever disagree, trust the doctor output and open an issue.
 Vendor docs may list additional installer and account options; the snippets below intentionally match SASE's doctor hints.